The evolutionary advantage of guilt: co-evolution of social and non-social guilt in structured populations: Abstract

 \section{Abstract}

-Building ethical machines may involve bestowing upon them the emotional capacity to self-evaluate and repent on their actions.
-While reparative measures, such as apologies, are often considered as possible strategic interactions, the explicit evolution of the emotion of guilt as a behavioural phenotype is not yet well understood.
-Here, we study the co-evolution of social and non-social guilt of homogeneous or heterogeneous populations, including well-mixed, lattice and scale-free networks.
-Socially aware guilt comes at a cost, as it requires agents to make demanding efforts to observe and understand the internal state and behaviour of others, while non-social guilt only requires the awareness of the agents' own state and hence incurs no social cost.
-Those choosing to be non-social are however more sensitive to exploitation by other agents due to their social unawareness.
-Resorting to methods from evolutionary game theory, we study analytically, and through extensive numerical and agent-based simulations, whether and how such social and non-social guilt can evolve and deploy, depending on the underlying structure of the populations, or systems, of agents.
-The results show that, in both lattice and scale-free networks, emotional guilt prone strategies are dominant for a larger range of the guilt and social costs incurred, compared to the well-mixed population setting, leading therefore to significantly higher levels of cooperation for a wider range of the costs.
-In structured population settings, both social and non-social guilt can evolve and deploy through clustering with emotional prone strategies, allowing them to be protected from exploiters, especially in case of non-social (less costly) strategies.
-Overall, our findings provide important insights into the design and engineering of self-organised and distributed cooperative multi-agent systems. \textbf{Keywords:} Guilt, emotion modelling, evolution of cooperation, social dilemma, evolutionary game theory, structured populations
+{ Building ethical machines may involve bestowing upon them the emotional capacity to self-evaluate and repent on their actions.
+While apologies represent potential strategic interactions, the explicit evolution of guilt as a behavioural trait remains poorly understood.
+Our study delves into the co-evolution of two forms of emotional guilt: social guilt entails a cost, requiring agents to exert efforts to understand others' internal states and behaviours; and non-social guilt, which only involves awareness of one’s own state, incurs no social cost.
+Resorting to methods from evolutionary game theory, we study analytically, and through extensive numerical and agent-based simulations, whether and how guilt can evolve and deploy, depending on the underlying structure of the systems of agents.
+Our findings reveal that in lattice and scale-free networks, strategies favouring emotional guilt dominate a broader range of guilt and social costs compared to non-structured well-mixed populations, so leading to higher levels of cooperation.
+In structured populations, both social and non-social guilt can thrive through clustering with emotionally inclined strategies, thereby providing protection against exploiters, particularly for less costly non-social strategies.
+These insights shed light on the complex interplay of guilt and cooperation, enhancing our understanding of ethical artificial intelligence. }